ocket8888/trafficcontrol/blueprints/multi-interface-servers.md

 Additionally, the properties of servers no longer present on a server object will need to be removed from table columns (and `interfaces` should not be added).
+However, if possible, it may make sense to include the ip addresses of the one interface designated as the service address in the servers tables.

+Also, Traffic Portal's iso generation form will need modification when using the 'Copy Server Attributes From" dropdown to copy the properties of the one interface designated as the service address.

 ### Traffic Monitor Impact
 Traffic Monitor will need to update its parsing of `/monitoring` payloads to account for the new structure, and will need to poll all listed interfaces for health (instead of just one per cache server as was done previously).

-The cache
-server should be marked unavailable - or "down" - if and only if the interface proving the service addresses is considered unhealthy.
+The cache server should be marked unavailable - or "down" - if and only if the interface proving the service addresses is considered unhealthy.

 ## Documentation Impact